TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/install-admin-console/default.md

 ### Secure Replicated

-The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from Yugabyte Platform, the Admin Console for YugabyteDB).
+The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from ZNbase Platform, the Admin Console for ZNbaseDB).

 ![Replicated Password](/images/replicated/replicated-password.png)

 ### Pre-flight checks

-Replicated will perform a set of pre-flight checks to ensure that the host is setup correctly for the Yugabyte Platform application.
+Replicated will perform a set of pre-flight checks to ensure that the host is setup correctly for the ZNbase Platform application.

 ![Replicated Checks](/images/replicated/replicated-checks.png)

-Clicking Continue above will bring us to Yugabyte Platform configuration.
+Clicking Continue above will bring us to ZNbase Platform configuration.

-In case the pre-flight check fails, see [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.
+In case the pre-flight check fails, see [Troubleshoot ZNbase Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.